Free Christmas Star Quilt Block Pattern

 Now you can sew what I call a Double Flying Geese unit for lack of a better name.
 Basically, you will be using the same steps for a basic Flying Geese unit.
 Draw a diagonal line from corner to corner on the back of the eight Dark/Blue 2.5" squares.
 Using the photo below for reference, sew one of the Dark/Blue 2.5" squares onto one of the Step 5 Flying Geese units (top example).
 Match up the corners of the Dark/Blue 2.5" square and press (second example).
 Open the Dark/Blue 2.5" square and trim off the seam allowance (third example).
 Refold the Dark/Blue (fourth example).

-Christmas star 6
+christmas star 6

 Step 7: